NativeScript/docs-v7/getting-started.md

 ### Dialog module

-To utilize the `Promise` that the view model's `login()` function returns, you need to handle two scenarios: what do do when the login works, and what to do when it doesn't.
+To utilize the `Promise` that the view model's `login()` function returns, you need to handle two scenarios: what to do when the login works, and what to do when it doesn't.

 In the case of Groceries, when the login works you're going to navigate the user to the list page, which you'll be building momentarily, and which will let the user add and remove groceries from a list.
 To do the navigation you'll use the same frame module you used earlier in this guide.